dlopezgarsco/gilasoftware-coding-challenge/server/README.md

 # GilaChallenge

-How to start the GilaChallenge application
+How to start the server application
 ---

 1. Run `mvn clean install` to build your application